karlch/vimiv/readme.md

 * jhead (optional for much better autorotation depending on EXIF data)

 ## Installation
 Be sure to install the dependencies first.
-A simple `sudo make` should then suffice.
+A simple `sudo make (install)` should then suffice.
 For arch-users there is an AUR package called vimiv-git.

+To remove vimiv the standard `sudo make uninstall` works.

 ## Documentation
-Vimiv comes with a man-page for further documentation.
+Vimiv comes with two man-page for further documentation: vimiv(1) for general information and vimivrc(5) for the configuration files.

 ## Thanks to
 James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is